code-at-the-edge/curriculum-materials/content/courses/intro-workshop/computing-html/index.md

 Imagine if you ask your friend to get ice cream for you.
 If your friend is nice enough to get ice cream for you, they will do all the steps in between the goal of getting an ice cream without you having to tell them what to do.
 For example, they will do the following without you having to tell them about it:

-1. Put your jacket on.
+1. Put your jacket on
-1. Put your shoes on.
+1. Put your shoes on
-1. Tie your shoelaces.
+1. Tie your shoelaces
-1. Open the door.
+1. Open the door
-1. Step outside.
+1. Step outside
-1. Close the door.
+1. Close the door
-1. Lock the door.
+1. Lock the door
-1. Walk down the stairs to ground level.
+1. Walk down the stairs to ground level
-1. Walk to the grocery store.
+1. Walk to the grocery store
-1. Buy an ice cream cone.
+1. Buy an ice cream cone
-1. Walk back to you.
+1. Walk back to you

 And so on....

 Your friend must perform lots and lots of small steps before they get an ice cream to you.
 But you do not need to tell your friend each step, they are able to fill in the extra needed steps on their own. **Computers do not fill in missing instructions however**.
 You need to tell them every thing you want them to do.
 Sounds frustrating!

-### Activity: Giving a Computer Instructions
+### Activity: Giving a Computer Instructions 🏃🏾‍♀️

-Now it is **your turn**, imagine your instructor is a computer and you want me to open the door to this room, how would you tell me to?
-In what order do you have to give me instructions?
+Now it is **your turn**, imagine your instructor is a computer and you want them to open the door to this room.

+How would you tell them to?
+In what order do you have to give them instructions?

 ## The Internet and the World Wide Web